 Our school uses the Remind message system to communicate with parents.
 Along with these sources of communication, we also have a school website at www.savannahchristianacademy.org.
-We also have SCA and SCA Athletics Facebook page.
+We also have Facebook and Instagram pages that are used for communication..

 School Security System